JakeStanger/rust-simple-http/README.md

 A simple multi-threaded HTTP server written in Rust purely as a learning exercise/experiment.
 It fully implements CRUD with files.

-Based on the code from the below tutorial:
+Based on the code from this tutorial:
 <https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html>

 This implements: